Moulberry/AxiomDocumentation/src/advanced/commands.md

 ## Axiom Gamerule Commands

 These are some extra commands for controlling the world and its properties.
-These are not available in [Multiplayer](/multiplayer/intro.md).
+These are not available when playing on a paper server.

 ### axiomDoBlockDrops